 After several months of behind-the-scenes planning, we launched our original website (october2011.org) on June 4th, 2011, and called ourselves the October 2011 movement (following the naming tradition used in Spain).
-In our article, History is Knocking we wrote, “Now is the time to join together and unite our struggles in sustained acts of nonviolent resistance” and we called for “sustained and nonviolent mass resistance in Washington, D.C.”
+In our article, “History is Knocking,” we wrote, “Now is the time to join together and unite our struggles in sustained acts of nonviolent resistance in Washington, D.C.”
 Many of the initial organizers produced a video that called for people to occupy the nation’s capital.

 When Occupy Wall Street spread across the country that Fall, we changed our name to Occupy Washington, DC at Freedom Plaza to indicate that we were part of that movement.
 We had previously endorsed AdBusters’ call to action and also signed a statement of solidarity with the Occupy Wall Street organizers, U.S. Day of Rage.
 Many of our state and local coordinators in 36 states organized local occupations as part of the Movement.

-PopularResistance.Org is designed in accordance with the two-prong strategy of resistance and creation, and in the belief that there is greater strength and opportunity for success if there is solidarity in the work for peace and social, economic and environmental justice.
-Below is a brief discussion of goals, strategics and tactics, for a more complete discussion see History Teaches That We Have the Power to Transform the Nation, Here’s How.
+PopularResistance.Org is designed in accordance with the two-prong strategy of resistance and creation (a.k.a. constructive program), and with the knowledge that there is greater strength and opportunity for success when there is solidarity in the work for peace and economic, racial and environmental justice.
+Below is a brief discussion of goals, strategies and tactics.
+For a more complete discussion see “History Teaches That We Have the Power to Transform the Nation, Here’s How“.

 Our struggles for peace and justice are connected by a common desire to uphold the rights of all living beings and the planet and by a fundamental obstacle, the rule of money, which must end to achieve lasting and effective change.
 This type of change will require a movement guided by unifying principles and strategy so that when a group employs tactics within that framework, all are advanced closer to the ultimate goal.